-- This falling in love will activate the reward system of the brain by releasing happy hormones and neurotransmitters, which create the motivation, capacity and energy needed to carry out self-attachment protocols to raise the child to emotional maturity. - Throughout history, human beings have created passionate and warm relationships with animate and inanimate objects and concepts and have endowed immense significance to these relationships to use them to regulate their emotions. - In self-attachment, the theoretical basis of falling in love with the child is primary narcissism or innate self-love, which is hypothesized to exist in all individuals.
+- This falling in love will induce dopamine and serotonin secretion and activates the reward system of the brain, which creates the motivation, capacity and energy needed to carry out self-attachment protocols to raise the child to emotional maturity. - Throughout history human beings have created passionate and warm relationships with animate and inanimate objects and concepts and have assigned immense significance to these relationships in order to use them to regulate their emotions. - In self-attachment, the theoretical basis of falling in love with the child is primary narcissism, which is hypothesized to exist in the self-centeredness of every child.